timpark0807/self-taught-swe/Algorithms/BigO.md

 - Focus on only the largest growing term
 - Example: O(2n^2 + 100n) is reduced to O(n^2) because as n grows larger, 100n becomes less and less important.

-## Multiply versus Adding Run time
+## Calculating Complexity
-We will need to combine complexity class information about simple operations into complexity class information about complex operations (composed from simple operations).
+We will combine complexity class information about simple operations, into complexity class information about complex operations (composed from simple operations).

-In order to determine the complexity class of executing a function, we must be able to analyze all operations/statements contained in the function.
+Thus, in order to determine the complexity class of executing a function, we must be able to analyze all operations/statements contained in the function.

 ### Law of Addition
 We use the law of addition when operations are executed in sequence.